PrestaShop/docs/src/content/1.7/modules/sample_modules/order_view_page_new_hooks/view-order-hooks-signature-widget.md

 ## Signature card (displayBackOfficeOrderActions hook)

-Lets create custom repository `SignatureRepository` class (https://symfony.com/doc/3.3/doctrine/repository.html):
+Lets create custom repository `OrderSignatureRepository` class (https://symfony.com/doc/3.3/doctrine/repository.html):
 Symfony Repository classes help to interact with the database by providing frequently used functions to get the data (for example filtered data by a certain criteria).